faryabiLab/dockerize-workflows/README.md

 * `chromosome_sizes` - A standard BEDtools chromosome size file.
 * `blacklist` - A 3-column BED file containing areas to be removed from output.
 ### Running a Workflow
-Once the configuration is complete, there are 2 options available to you to run your pipeline.
+Once the configuration is complete, there are 2 options available to you to run your pipeline:

-1. Run in local mode: Cromwell can run "on-the-fly", without the need to configure a server.
+**1. Run in local mode**
+* Cromwell can run "on-the-fly", without the need to configure a server.
 To do this, use the `run` subcommand as such:
 ```
 java \
   -Dconfig.file=/path/to/cromwell_config \